Horizons

 \begin{Example} Consider $(\R^2 \setminus \{ x \in \R^2 \vert u(x), v(x) >0 \}, g_0= du dv) $ and the metric $g:= f \cdot g_0$ with $f:= 1 + \psi (u) \cdot \phi (v) + \phi (u) \cdot \psi (v) $ where $\phi \in C^{\infty} (\R, [0, \infty))$ with ${\rm supp} (\phi ) = [0, \infty)$ and $\phi (x) = x $ for all $ x \geq 1 $ and $\psi \in C^{\infty} ((- \infty, 0), [0, \infty))$ with ${\rm supp} (\psi) = [-1,0)$ and ${\rm lim}_{x \rightarrow 0} \psi (x) = \infty$.
 Then $(\R^2,g) $ is globally hyperbolic, maximal as a Lorentzian manifold, and the negative $t$ axis is an incomplete geodesic contained in the past of every other inextendable future timelike curve, in particular in the past of the hyperboloids $u \cdot v = {\rm const} >0$ which have infinite length.
 The scalar curvature of any such $(M,g)$ (for each choice of $\phi, \psi$) changes its sign (therefore violating the energy condition). \end{Example}

 \v Usually, 'future null infinity' is defined for asymptotically flat spacetimes only.
 Now we are going to present some more general notions of 'future null infinity', or equivalently, of 'horizon', to be able to formulate the conjecture in non-necessarily asymptotically flat contexts as well.
 We will use (implicitely) the notion of 'causal boundary' as defined in \cite{FHS}.
 All notions of 'horizon' will be conformally invariant, so they only depend on the causal structure and not on other geometrical data.
 Given a time-oriented manifold, we will speak of '{\em the} black hole of $(M,g)$' or '{\em the} event horizon of $(M,g)$' as those sets are uniquely given by the manifold.
-Let, from now on, $(M,g)$ always be a time-oriented connected Lorentzian manifold.